UkiahSmith/note/Readme.md

 {{ .Content }}
 ```

-While most of the time the `.Content` value will most ofent be empty it is useful to include it for the rare times when text is passed in with the `--content` flag.
+Most of the time the `.Content` value will be empty, however it is still useful to include it for the rare times when text is passed in with the `--content` flag.

 #### Available template values